Ask anybody involved in real estate – a buyer, seller, agent, anybody! – they’ll tell you that selling a property is quite the ordeal.

 You may consider your neighbors to be your friends – and rightfully so, they’re probably good people at heart.
 But if your neighbors are messy and treat their homes as such, that’s an issue that can seriously play a role in the pricing value of your home.

-According to Joe Magdziarz, president of the Appraisal Institute and a real-estate appraiser with many years of experience, a property’s value can decrease by 5% to 10% if the neighboring persons in close proximity to that property can be characterized as hoarders.
+According to real-estate appraisers, a property’s value can decrease by 5% to 10% if the neighboring persons in close proximity to that property can be characterized as hoarders.
 Same can be said about noisy neighbors, so make sure to watch out for those, too!

 2) Poor Environmental Conditions